egeundenis/TiktokRedditStoriesVideoMaker/README.md

 final_tiktok.mp4

+Lots of other intermediate files will be created as well, if you want to use them!

 📝 Example Workflow

-Create a script.txt with your content:
+Create a script.txt with your content: Basically, go to Reddit, r/nosleep or r/horrorrules, and take some stories there.
+Please credit them btw...

-Did you know?
-Honey never spoils.
-Archaeologists found 3000-year-old honey in Egypt that was still edible!

-Add a stock video as background (background.mp4).
+Add a stock video as background (background.mp4): Use https://amp4.cc/ and download some cool Minecraft parkour videos, better the quality... the better!

 (Optional) Add background music (music.mp3).
+Again, use https://amp4.cc/ and download some chilling indie music.
+I personally love Fallen Down.

-Run TRSVM, drag the files, and press Start.
+Run TRSVM, drag the files on their places, and press Start.

-Get your ready-to-post TikTok video! 🎉
+Wait and get your ready-to-post TikTok video! 🎉

 ⚡ Notes